 The Superintendent’s Leadership Academy is transformative in its focus to enhance and enrich the life skills students require to successfully transition from high school into college and/or work.

-MoCo EmpowHer provides leadership development opportunities for young women, helps to establish networks for female leaders, advocates and lobbies for issues pertaining to young women, provides opportunities for female leaders to explore career options, and endeavors to engage with allied communities to expand advocacy efforts.
+MoCo EmpowHer provides leadership development opportunities for young women, opportunities for female leaders to explore various career options, and advocacy networks for female leaders.

 Selected high school seniors participate as pages for members of the Maryland General Assembly during the general session.